ls1intum/Artemis/docs/user/exercises/quiz.rst

     - **Categories**: Type the category for the quiz exercise.

-    - **Difficulty**: Select the difficult level among Easy, Medium and Hard.
+    - **Difficulty**: Select the difficulty level among Easy, Medium and Hard.
 It is possible to select No level.

     - **Duration**: Provide the time in minutes and seconds for students solve of the quiz exercise.

-    - **Options**: Choose between present the questions in Random order or not.
+    - **Options**: Choose between presenting the questions in Random order or not.

     - **Batch Mode**: Batch Mode controls how students can participate in the quiz.